Daimon Hellstrom: Powers and abilities

-As a ruler of a realm of Hell, Hellstorm commands virtually unlimited power in his own dimension.
-Potentially, he can perform virtually any magical feat.
-As Hellstorm, thanks to his demonic heritage, Daimon Hellstrom could sense the presence of the supernatural and could cast spells to transport himself and others into mystical dimensions and back to Earth.
-Other powers he exhibited at this time may not have stemmed from himself (as he had lost his "Darksoul", see below) but from his magical trident.
-Hellstorm could project mystic energy in the form of "soulfire" (also called "hellfire") from his trident, causing excruciating pain within living beings through direct contact of a person's life force.
-The soulfire did not physically burn in the sense that true fire does, and Hellstrom could project soulfire as a concussive blast of force.
-He could use soulfire for various other effects, including flight and physical transformations.
+As a ruler of a realm of Hell, Hellstrom commands virtually unlimited power in his own dimension.
+He is able to sense the presence of the supernatural and travel between dimensions.
+Hellstrom can project mystic energy in the form of "soulfire" (also called "hellfire") from his trident, directly affecting the soul and causing excruciating pain to the target.
+He can use soulfire for various other effects, including flight and physical transformations.

-As the Son of Satan, Hellstrom possessed supernatural powers derived from his "Darksoul", a demonic counterpart to his human soul, which physically manifested itself in the pentagram-shaped birthmark on his chest.
-The Darksoul granted him superhuman strength, and the ability to project soulfire.
-He was able to magically change into his demonic costume at will by extending the middle three fingers of each hand in the shape of a trident, concentrating, and letting his soulfire engulf his body.
-Once, Hellstrom used his powers to travel through time to ancient Atlantis.
-As the Son of Satan and Hellstorm, Hellstrom wielded a trident made of netharanium, a "psychosensitive" metal found only in "Satan's" extradimensional realm.
-The trident was a medium through which magical energies, such as Hellstrom's soulfire, could be amplified and projected.
-By projecting the soulfire through the trident, Hellstrom could gain enough thrust to levitate and to fly for short periods of time.
+As the Son of Satan, Hellstrom possesses supernatural powers derived from his "Darksoul", a demonic counterpart to his human soul, which physically manifests as a pentagram-shaped birthmark on his chest.
+Hellstrom wields a trident made of netharanium, a "psychosensitive" metal found only in Satan's realm.
+The trident is a medium through which magical energies, such as Hellstrom's soulfire, could be amplified and projected.
+By projecting the soulfire through the trident, Hellstrom can gain enough thrust to levitate for short periods of time.
 He also used a fiery chariot drawn by three bat-winged demonic horses named Amon, Hecate and Set.
 Hellstrom is an expert in demonology, and a highly experienced exorcist with some knowledge of mystic rites.
 He has an advanced degree in theology, and is self-taught in demonology.

 Other versions

 King Thor

-An alternate universe variant of Daimon Hellstrom from Earth-14412 appears in King Thor.
+An alternate universe version of Daimon Hellstrom from Earth-14412 appears in King Thor.
 This version is one of the few survivors of humanity's destruction at the hands of Loki and succeeded Doctor Strange as Sorcerer Supreme.

 Marvel Mangaverse

-An alternate universe variant of Daimon Hellstrom from Earth-2301 appears in Marvel Mangaverse: Ghost Riders #1.
+An alternate universe version of Daimon Hellstrom from Earth-2301 appears in Marvel Mangaverse: Ghost Riders #1.
 This version is the brother of Johnny Blaze, who derives his power from him.